-The world expects us as humans to interact as fully functional 3D manipulators who can observe, manipulate, and act in three spatial dimensions.
-Ableism defaults people with the assumption that disabled people are inferior at manipulation, imagining, and navigating the world.
-Our experiences and the narratives we integrate from other disabled people speak to this as limited imagination and consideration.
-In this theoretical contribution, we go over the normative dimensional assumptions built into our environment and media and analyze the consequences of ableism in how spaces - digital, physical, imaginary - operate in how we think about the material and virtual world.
-We situate this ableism against disability-led technology design and disability futurity that imagines a very different world of space, manipulation, and possibility.
+As humans, we are expected to interact as fully functional 3D manipulators who can observe, handle, and act in three spatial dimensions.
+This is how users are considered in the design of many products and spaces.
+Ableism often gives people the perception that disabled people are inferior at manipulating, imagining, and navigating the world.
+We contest this perception using both our own experiences as disabled manipulators and narratives from other disabled people that speak to this presumption as limited imagination and consideration.
+In this theoretical contribution, we analyze the consequences of ableism in how spaces - digital, physical, imaginary in science fiction, present in practice and material configuration - operate in the way we think about the material and virtual world.

-Keywords: Disability studies; crip space; spatialities; cripistemology

-Section 1: Introduction
+Keywords: Disability studies; crip space; spatialities; cripistemology Section 1: Introduction

-The world expects us as humans to interact as fully functional 3D manipulators who can observe, manipulate, and act in three spatial dimensions.
-Ableism defaults people with the assumption that disabled people are inferior at manipulation, imagining, and navigating the world.
-Our experiences and the narratives we integrate from other disabled people speak to this as limited imagination and consideration.
-In this theoretical contribution, we situate the ableism instantiated in programs and spaces against disability-led technology design and disability futurity that imagines a very different world of space, manipulation, and possibility.
-We analyze the consequences of ableism in how spaces - digital, physical, imaginary in science fiction, present in practice and material configuration - operate in how we think about the material and virtual world.
+As humans, we are expected to interact as fully functional 3D manipulators who can observe, handle, and act in three spatial dimensions.
+This is how users are considered in the design of many products and spaces.
+Ableism often gives people the perception that disabled people are inferior at manipulating, imagining, and navigating the world.
+We contest this perception using both our own experiences as disabled manipulators and narratives from other disabled people that speak to this presumption as limited imagination and consideration.
+In this theoretical contribution, we analyze the consequences of ableism in how spaces - digital, physical, imaginary in science fiction, present in practice and material configuration - operate in the way we think about the material and virtual world.